shuaijunli24/nir-polyolefin-property-prediction/data/README.md

 # Data

-This repository uses near-infrared (NIR) spectra and property measurement data for polyolefins.
+This repository contains code and analysis for predicting key physical properties of polyolefins from near-infrared (NIR) spectra using machine learning.
+The work supports property-based plastic sorting, enabling improved recycling and circular economy outcomes.

 ## Full Dataset
+This dataset supports machine learning models that link NIR spectra to polymer properties.
 The full dataset is available at the NIST repository:

 https://datapub.nist.gov/od/id/mds2-3809